Monolithic bullet: Applications

 By nature, modern monolithic bullets are very effective for hunting particularly larger game.
 This is due to the fact that these bullets retain their size and shape far better than lead alternatives and therefore often penetrate more deeply.
 With larger animals, this gives a better chance of penetrating to the vitals and deliver kinetic energy to disrupt them.
 Not only does this mean that the thicker, tougher skin of larger animals can be more effectively penetrated, it also makes the bullet more adept at breaking bone and delivering a terminal impact.
 As a result, monolithic bullets are particularly useful when hunting larger game such as moose and bear, or to take on hunting trips to Africa, where very large game, such as elephants, have often successfully been hunted with monolithic bullets.

 An additional benefit is an exit hole which allows for more efficient blood trailing, important for long-hair game such as bears.

 As a result of the monolithic bullet's feature to retain their mass so well these bullets have also gained popularity for hunting smaller game and even varmints.
-As a bullet that retains it shape the monolithic bullet will not break apart and cause meat damage to downed game of any size.
+As a bullet that retains its shape the monolithic bullet will not break apart and cause meat damage to downed game of any size.
 This is a big benefit when hunting small targets that generally have little meat.
 In addition, there is less of a health hazard in terms of human food compared to bonded lead bullets.

 Finally, lead-based bullets are typically used for target competitions where accuracy is the goal.
 From long range bench shooting, to Olympic biathlon, bonded lead bullets are used.